This post contains amazon affiliate links that support the blog at no extra cost to you.

 The character of her mother-in-law, Amma and her spineless husband Suresh are well etched, realistic.
 The cruel streak in Chandramma is so obvious that even I felt quite upset and angry; any one would wish to move out.
 The diabolical plan devised by them both is the catalyst in Megha’s escape.
 It is true; fear is a big motivator as well as a hindrance.
 She runs but knows not what to do next.
 Her escape is temporary since her in-laws are still searching for her.
 The lack of Dowry, the greed for more money has ruined many a lives.

 Megha herself is a strong girl; even though she feels unsure of herself yet with Kunal’s support she not only survives but also achieves her goals.
-The book works on many levels.
+The Dowry Bride works on many levels.
 The premise is excellent; the escape is adventures as is her acceptance of her feelings for Kunal.
 Add to it the struggle she faces, along with disapproving relatives makes for a good read.
 The book was a bit slow for me in the middle wherein she is just holed up at Kunal’s house.
-I felt as if she is not trying to do anything but the situation changes soon enough. vcfx
+I felt as if she is not trying to do anything but the situation changes soon enough.

 The book has excellent language and the conversations just flow.